subranag/mockaroo/README.md

 - supports complex request matching (path/query/headers/verb)
 - mock response can be fully templated; with request body/query/header params in template context
 - config language is *hashicorp HCL*, **human readable with single line and multiline comments**, perfect for documenting your interface
-- mock complex HTTP API and send the mockaroo file to client developer for resting, communicate intent clearly, document your API
+- mock complex HTTP API and send the mockaroo file to client developer for testing; communicate intent clearly; document your API
 - run integration tests locally with ease
 - add delays to mock real world response times
+- full support for *generating fake data* using https://github.com/brianvoe/gofakeit
 - support for HTTPS in case you need it

 ## Getting Started: Mock HTTP Server in under a minute